top of page

 Christopher Stevenson

-Christopher has also appeared in the Privy Council, Coroners Court, professional disciplinary tribunals, and conducted complex and trans-national civil litigation.
+Christopher has acted in many landmark cases which have helped shape the criminal law in New Zealand.
+He has also appeared in the Privy Council, Coroners Court, professional disciplinary tribunals, and conducted complex and trans-national civil litigation.

 cstevenson@xtra.co.nz